Gaelleroy/iris-rwe-pipeline/infra/README.md

 # Automation layer

 Turns the pipeline from "I run these stages" into "the pipeline runs when data arrives."
-Everything here is optional — the pipeline works without it.
+Everything here is optional, the pipeline works without it.

 ## Flow